KaelanRichards/shape-fighter-game/README.md

 - Thanks to the React and TypeScript communities for their excellent documentation and tools.
 - Inspired by classic fighting games and modern multiplayer experiences.

+## Project Status and Next Steps

+As of the last update, the Shape Fighter game has a basic structure in place, including:

+1. A main game loop and scene management system
+2. Player movement and basic combat mechanics
+3. A simple multiplayer setup using WebSockets
+4. Rendering system for the game arena and players

+Next steps to focus on:

+1. Implement more robust networking code, including lag compensation and prediction
+2. Enhance the combat system with more varied attacks and special moves
+3. Add visual effects for attacks, blocks, and player interactions
+4. Implement a proper lobby system for matchmaking
+5. Create more diverse arenas with obstacles or interactive elements
+6. Add sound effects and background music
+7. Implement a scoring system and end-game conditions
+8. Create a user interface for game settings, player customization, and match results
+9. Optimize performance, especially for multiplayer synchronization
+10. Add unit tests and integration tests for core game logic

+Remember to regularly test the multiplayer functionality as you develop new features.
+Keep the README updated with any new setup instructions or dependencies as the project evolves.